ladyd252/bad-baby/_drafts/second-recipe.md

 Summer is upon us here in San Francisco, which means the weather is cloudy and dreary.
 However, fear not… It also means cherries are in season!![](/uploads/versions/dsc-0101---x----1504-1000x---.jpg)

 For this dessert, I wanted to try something with these seasonal fruits and add in some cheesiness.
 The cheese in this tart reminds me of a type of danish my grandmother used to make us.
 She would put raisins in the middle as a little surprise which I loved.
 A year or so ago my sister recreated the recipe and it was like a walk down memory lane.
-Maybe I'll try it out in the coming weeks and share it as well! :)&nbsp;
+Maybe I'll try it out in the coming weeks and share it as well! :)

 ![](/uploads/versions/dsc-0120---x----1504-1000x---.jpg)